AIM: An Adaptive and Iterative Mechanism for Differentially Private Synthetic Data: Experiments

 We consider a wide range of privacy parameters, varying $\epsilon \in [0.01, 100.0]$ and setting $\delta = 10^{-9}$.
 The most practical regime is $\epsilon \in [0.1, 10.0]$, but mechanism behavior at the extremes can be enlightening so we include them as well.

 \paragraph*{\textbf{Evaluation.}}

 For each dataset, workload, and $\epsilon$, we run each mechanism for 5 trials, and measure the workload error from \cref{def:error}.
 We report the average workload error across the five trials, along with error bars corresponding to the minimum and maximum workload error observed across the five trials.
+In \cref{sec:metrics}, we evaluate error using $L_2$ and $L_{\inf}$ error metrics as well.

 \paragraph*{\textbf{Runtime Environment.}}

 We ran most experiments on a single core of a compute cluster with a 4 GB memory limit and a 24 hour time limit.\footnote{These experiments usually completed in well under the time limit.} These resources were not sufficient to run \privmrf or \rap, so we utilized different machines to run those mechanisms. \privmrf requires a GPU to run, so we used one node a different compute cluster, which has a Nvidia GeForce RTX 2080 Ti GPU. \rap required significant memory resources, so we ran those experiments on a machine with 16 cores and 64 GB of RAM.